dougeby/IntuneDocs/intune/device-profile-create.md

 - Windows 10 and later

-Applicability rules allow administrators to target users or devices in a group.
-But, the profile applies to devices that meet specific criteria.
+Applicability rules allow administrators to target devices in a group that meet specific criteria.
 For example, you create a device restrictions profile that applies to the **All Windows 10 devices** group.
 And, you only want the profile assigned to devices running Windows 10 Enterprise.

 To do this task, create an **applicability rule**.
 These rules are great for the following scenarios: